Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 7. Save your results in a descriptor file (.waln) by pressing "Save".

 8. When the registration is finished, export the atlas overlays with the button in the Control panel.

+9. To make fine adjustments to the registration, open the image series in `WebWarp <https://quint-webtools.readthedocs.io/en/latest/WebWarp.html>`_.

 Short keys
 ----------------